Createdd/Writing/articles/Expectations.md

 You change your mentality.
 You're up there.
 You only can look downwards.
 You lost the drive that was needed to get you up there.

+You also stopped to respect the competition to that goal, since you already own it.
+You stop giving credit for trying and failing.
+You levitate yourself in a state of superior presence.

+---

 We expect that something will happen.
 Our limited mind with all is biases tricks us into thinking that action A lead to result B. This misevaluation causes failure and we don't see it.

 Only after the fall we start to realize what went wrong but then it's too late for this round and you start to questioning yourself.